GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/06_advancedRtti.md

 title: Advanced RTTI
 ---

-This manual is a continuation of the @ref serializingObjects manual, focusing on some more advanced features of the RTTI system.
+This manual is a continuation of the [serializing objects](User_Manuals/Gameplay/serializingObjects) manual, focusing on some more advanced features of the RTTI system.

 # Manually defining fields
 Previously we have shown how to define RTTI member fields by using the BS_RTTI_MEMBER_* macros.
 While this method is in most cases preferable, it might not be useful if more advanced functionality is required.
 The macro approach is only able to reference class fields directly, but sometimes we might wish to access data returned by a method, or we might want to process the data in some way (e.g. compressing it).